ZeeZide/ViewController/README.md

 ## Quick: How to Use

-Just the basic to get started quickly.
+Just the basics to get started quickly.

 ### Step A: Setup Project and Root VC